keltonlee/Missionaries-and-Cannibals-Problem/README.md

 ## File
 MC.cpp is for basic needs of the game
-MC_limited.cpp is for the game where time and cost are limited
+MC_limited.cpp is for the game where time and cost are limited log.txt is the process of the moving missionaries and cannibals

 ## Tools and Techniques
 C++